West African dance and hip-hop play a key role in the revamped Juilliard track

 Only up to 24 dance students get accepted into Juilliard each year, for a dance division that totals around 80 students across the four-year program.
 An elite education like this one in the fine and performing arts can be prohibitively expensive in the United States, which provides little government support to the sector compared to European countries.

 The estimated budget for a first-time, first-year Juilliard student next school year is $86,582, of which $54,400 alone accounts for tuition.
-But the school says more than 90% of its students have received some form of aid in recent years.
+That amount includes living expenses, but doesn't account for any scholarships or financial aid.
+The school says more than 90% of its students have received some form of aid in recent years, with the average student paying less than half the cost of tuition.

-Juilliard has set a goal to become tuition-free.
+Juilliard has set a goal to prioritize affordability and to become more tuition-free.
 Starting in the 2024-2025 academic year, enrolled students can attend for free a graduate acting program whose alumni include Jessica Chastain, Viola Davis, Adam Driver, Samira Wiley and Robin Williams.
 And the school recently raised $10 million for student scholarships through a partnership with the Jerome L. Greene Foundation.

 "It's so important so that the dancers, the musicians and drama students can concentrate on their art form and not on how am I going to eat and I have to land a job coming out of school immediately so I can just survive in my craft," Graf Mack said.
 "It took a village to get me to become a professional dancer.
 For most dancers, it takes at least ten years of training before they can get into a college for four more years of training and school in higher education."